MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  `CommonExpressions` and `MCCommonStatements`.
  The teaser above conform to this language.

- `UMLStatecharts` can be used as is, or extended in various forms.
+ `UMLStatecharts` can directly be used or extended in various forms.
- It can also be used as blueprint for individual configuration of a Statechart language variant.
+ The language definition can also be used as blueprint for individual configuration of a Statechart language variant.

 ## The [TriggeredStatecharts](TriggeredStatecharts.mc4) Language Variant